Same old shit – another failed relationship.

 Both of us are prisoners of our childhoods.
 I’ve tried to see and feel the walls and bars for what they are.

-J hadn’t tried to process the reality of her childhood and life.
+Like all of us, J hadn’t tried to process the reality of her childhood and life.
 For example, on her birthday I asked her how she celebrated her birthdays when she was growing up.
 She provided a few details, then mentioned that her parents had skipped some of her birthdays.
 Although I had no immediate reaction, she quickly said that she had a happy childhood.

 I was at fault, too, of course.
 I again asked a woman to marry me who hadn’t ever told me she loved me, except in jest.